 Akhilesh will ditch Mayawati after May 23, says Deputy CM

-Lucknow, Apr 08: Seeking to drive a wedge into their anti-BJP alliance, Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya on Monday said BSP supremo Mayawati would be "ditched" by SP chief Akhilesh Yadav after May 23, the day of the Lok Sabha poll results, "and then, only the BJP will support her".
+Lucknow, Apr 08: Seeking to drive a wedge into their anti-BJP alliance, Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya on Monday said Baujan Samaj Party (BSP) supremo Mayawati would be "ditched" by Samajqwadi Party (SP) chief Akhilesh Yadav after May 23, the day of the Lok Sabha poll results, "and then, only the BJP will support her".

 "The Samajwadi Party has never given due honour to Dalits.
 In 1995, when Mayawati was attacked at the State Guest House here by SP leaders on the directions of Mulayam Singh Yadav, the BJP had saved her.
 Now, his (Mulayam's) son Akhilesh will dump her after May 23 and the BJP will support her," Maurya told PTI in an interview at his residence here.